dviramontes/dotcom/_posts/mac-setup-guide.md

   url: '/assets/blog/mac-setup-guide/screenfetch-1.jpg'
 ---

--- As of this writing, I can confirm that all of these tools work on M1+ and intel based macs
+-- As of this writing, I can confirm that all of these tools work on M1+ and intel based macs.

 After going through this setup on multiple machines over the years, I’m finally taking the time to write it down and I'll try to update it as my workflow and technology preferences change.